 What is your diagnosis?

-For a discussion of last month's case, read the Picture of the
+For a complete discussion of this month's case, read next month's Picture of the Month—Quiz Case. -For a complete discussion of last month's case, read this month's Picture of the